Funtopia is a colourful climbing centre located in a neighbourhood mall in Subang Jaya.

 Climbing at Funtopia

-The kids were a bit disappointed that there was no trapeze that we had seen in the promo video on the Facebook page, but I guess the space is quite a lot smaller than some of the other branches of this international franchise.
-There was, however, enough to do to tire them out.
+Despite being quite small, there is enough to do in Funtopia to tire them out.
 “We loved climbing up the building blocks without worrying about falling down”, they said when I asked what was the best part.
 They also enjoyed the automatic relay maybe more than the climbing itself!

 The jungle ropes up above gave me a little bit of vertigo with all the action going on below and lots of kids on the ropes but the kids didn’t mind one bit.
 There was a staff member up there as well, in case someone got stuck or got cold feet.